Dewoitine D.500: Operational history

 In June 1938, the Nationalist Air Force of China established the 41st PS, French Volunteer Squadron at Wujiaba Airbase and Qingyunpu Airbase; French volunteer pilots participating in few combat engagements against the Japanese attacks while flying in both Hawk IIIs and the D.510s which they were demonstrating for Chinese procurement, but suffered only losses, including one pilot killed-in-action against the Japanese A5M fighters that proved to be too difficult of an adversary, and led to the disbandment of the 41st PS by October 1938.
 The 18 D.510 fighters left in China were reassigned to Chinese Nationalist Air Force 17th Fighter Squadron, 5th Fighter Group, where they would be stationed in Sichuan province and engaging the Imperial Japanese in primarily-defensive airwar campaign in the Battle of Chongqing-Chengdu.
 The French also dispatched two D.510 to Japan for evaluation by the Imperial Japanese Navy, but the Japanese found the A5M to be superior and did not place any orders.

 In course of the air battles over Chengdu and Chongqing, which were mostly fought using Soviet-made Polikarpov I-15 and I-16 fighter aircraft, Capt.
-Cen Zeliu of the Chinese Air Force 17th Fighter Squadron, 5th Fighter Group led seven Dewoitine D.510s fighters on 4 November 1939 in a level head-on attack against an incoming formation of IJANF G3M bombers (Capt.
-Cen knowing from experience about the unreliability of the Hispano-Suiza HS.404 20mm autocannon under the g-forces of a diving attack, chose the level and direct head-on tactic); Capt.
-Cen pounding cannon shells into the lead bomber that happened to be occupied by the Imperial Japanese Navy's 13th Kōkūtai Commanding Officer Captain Kikushi Okuda, sending the CO's G3M crashing down in flames over Chengdu, along with three other G3M bombers destroyed in the Chengdu raid that day.
-With the death of Captain Okuda in the air battle over Chengdu under the cannon-fire of Capt.
-Cen's Dewoitine D.510, the IJN Kaigun-daisa (海軍大佐) Okuda became the highest-ranking IJN officer to be killed-in-action in the War of Resistance-World War II thus far.
+Cen Zeliu of the Chinese Air Force 17th Fighter Squadron, 5th Fighter Group led seven Dewoitine D.510s fighters on 4 November 1939 in a level, head-on attack against an incoming formation of IJANF G3M bombers.
+Cen used experiences with the unreliability of the Hispano-Suiza HS.404 20mm autocannon under the g-forces of a diving attack to influence his method, and shot down the lead bomber of the formation, piloted by the commander of the 13th Kōkūtai.